bbfrederick/rapidtide/docs/usage_resamplenifti.rst

 Description:
 ^^^^^^^^^^^^
-	This takes an input nifti file at some TR and outputs a nifti file resampled to the specified TR.
+	This takes an input NIFTI file at some TR and outputs a NIFTI file resampled to the specified TR.

 Inputs:
 ^^^^^^^
+    The 4D NIFTI file to resample

 Outputs:
 ^^^^^^^^
+    A 4D NIFTI file resampled to the new TR
 Usage:
 ^^^^^^